 Working as a focal point of many houses, this lily is admired for its heart-shaped, red to pink flowers, which are called the spathe.
-The spadix or small inflorescence in yellow raises from the bottom of this waxy spathe, both of them appear to complement each other.
-Effective in removing xylene, toluene, and ammonia from the air, this is one of the versatile plants for indoors.
+In addition, the spadix or small inflorescence in yellow raises from the bottom of this waxy spathe, both of them appear to complement each other.
+Effective in removing xylene, toluene, and ammonia from the air, this is one of the versatile indoor plants for bedroom.

 10. Grape Ivy